PELVIS 3D ULTRASOUND SCAN

 Benefits

-Illnesses Diagnosed with US Pelvis 3D
+Illnesses Diagnosed with Pelvis 3D Ultrasound

-• Complications of Pelvic Inflammatory Disease (PID): Such as fluid-filled fallopian tubes (hydrosalpinx).
+• **Pelvic Inflammatory Disease (PID)**—fluid-filled tubes

 Preparing for test